vrdelpino/Quantum-Computing-Experiments/README.md

 Part of the learning experience working with Quantum computing is to get familiar with installing the software needed.

-Once the user knows how to prepare the computer for Quantum computing it may be time consuming to prepare additional computers (for switching or working in the cloud).
+Once the user knows how to prepare the computer for Quantum computing it may be time consuming to prepare additional computers (to switch from personal to work computer for example).

 If needed, as an additional project a Docker image with everything needed to run these experiments is available on: https://github.com/vrdelpino/quantum-studio